Department of Psychological Science

 Determine the type of degree you wish to pursue: master's or doctoral

-- Consider recommendations for the field of psychology you have selected.
+- Consider recommendations for the field of psychological science you have selected.

 - Estimate time and money needed to complete each degree.